 With over 27 years of diversified experience in the areas of operations, audit, and risk in the banking industry, Anantha Narayanan began his career at SICO in 2008.
 He was Head of Internal Audit at SICO for six years before being appointed to his current role of Chief Operating Officer in 2014.
 Prior to joining SICO, he worked for Credit Agricole Corporate & Investment Bank, BBK, Commercial Bank of Oman/Bank Muscat, and PricewaterhouseCoopers.
 Anantha is a Chartered Accountant and Cost Accountant (India), a Certified Information Systems Auditor and Financial Risk Manager (USA), and an Associate Member of the Institute of Financial Studies (UK).
 He holds a BSc Honours from the University of Manchester, UK.

 Amal Al Nasser has more than 29 years of banking experience.
-After having joined SICO in 1997, Amal was Head of Operations at the Bank for 10 years before being appointed General Manager of SFS, a wholly owned subsidiary of SICO, when it was established in 2004.
+After having joined SICO in 1997, Amal was Head of Operations at the Bank for 10 years before being appointed General Manager of SFS, a wholly-owned subsidiary of SICO, when it was established in 2004.
 Amal resumed her role as Head of Operations at SICO in 2010.
 Before joining the Bank, she spent 10 years with ALUBAF Arab International Bank in Bahrain, working in the areas of credit, investment, and commercial banking operations.
+She is no longer with SICO but remains a Board Member at SFS.
 Amal holds a BA in Economics from Poona University, India.